-Referral marketing is a strategy to encourage your customers to refer your products to their friends and family.
+Referral marketing is a strategy that encourages your customers to recommend your products not only to their friends and family but also to their business partners through a dedicated B2B referral program.
 You can incentivize referrals by offering a discount or other incentives to customers who refer your products.
 This can be an effective way to drive external traffic to your Amazon listings, as people are more likely to trust recommendations from friends and family.

 Video content is becoming increasingly popular.
 It can be an effective way to capture the gen Z audience and drive external traffic to your Amazon listings.
 You can create product demonstrations, tutorials, or other types of video content that showcase your products and provide value to potential customers.
 You can then share your videos on platforms like YouTube and link back to your Amazon listings.

 Special promotions, such as discounts or limited-time deals, can be a great way to drive external traffic to your Amazon listings.
 You can use these promotions to create a sense of urgency and encourage people to purchase your products.
 You can also use them to generate buzz and build excitement around your products.